 Medicines, like food products, have an expiration date on their packaging.
 The expiration date on medication is the date beyond which the manufacturers can no longer guarantee full effectiveness or safe usage.

-Generally, over-the-counter medicines should have a shelf life of around four or five years, meaning they should last around that long after the date they are purchased.
+Generally, over-the-counter medicines should have a shelf life of around four or five years.
+This means they should last around that long after the date they are purchased.

 The answer is somewhat complicated but – not necessarily.

-Research carried out by the U.S. Army Medical Materiel Agency has suggested that most over-the-counter medication, including medicine bought from an online pharmacy, actually remains stable for several years after reaching its expiration date, assuming correct storage procedures have been followed.
+Research carried out by the U.S. Army Medical Materiel Agency suggests that most over-the-counter medication remains stable for several years after reaching its expiration date, assuming correct storage procedures have been followed.

-Medicine should also be stored in its original packaging and should remain sealed prior to use.
-Tablets that are packaged in blister packs are still classified as sealed even if the outer packaging has been opened.
-However, medicine that is packaged in a bottle, which has been opened, should be used before reaching the expiration date, as the medicine will have been exposed to oxygen within the air, leaving it prone to microbial contamination.
+Store medicine in its original packaging and keep it sealed prior to use.
+Tablets that are packaged in blister packs are still classified as sealed, even if the outer packaging has been opened.

 Which Medications Should NOT be Taken Past Their Expiration Date